 Madz comes to ENM after a number of years immersed in family life.
 While raising her five children, she has been active in helping to organise and facilitate activities and communication channels for the local home school community.
 She is the founder and coordinator Community Fruit Harvest Manawatu, and was instrumental in helping to establish the Manawatu Urban Foraging online community.
 Madz is also a playing member of the community music group, Palmerston North Brass.
 In her down time, she loves to get outside into her garden where she has a lot of old fruit trees to reinvigorate and lawns to turn into vegetable gardens amongst an overgrown park of tree and flower gardens.

-I was born and raised in New Zealand, and studied ecology in the 1990s.
+I was born and raised in New Zealand, and gained a Masters degree in Ecology at Victoria University of Wellington in 1997.
 My university divided it into two separate subjects, plant ecology and animal ecology, and humans were mostly not considered as part of the ecosystem.
-I took cloth shopping bags to the supermarket, to the puzzlement of checkout staff and other customers, and rode my bicycle to work and to the shops.
-Back in those days there was the view that only very poor people and repeat drink-drivers commuted by bicycle.
-As ecological armageddon began to be talked about in some corners, I realized that the solution lies, not in yet more scientific or technological advances, nor in individual survivalism, but in radically changing our values, and the structure of our society, to fit sustainably into the planet’s ecosystems.
-I think ENM is contributing to this aim, and I'm pleased to have worked for the organization for a few years now, first as a volunteer, and now as part-time paid Communication Coordinator.
+I took cloth shopping bags to the supermarket, to the puzzlement of checkout staff and other customers, and rode my bicycle to work and to the shops; this was very unusual in those days.
+To me, the solution to our ecological problems lies, not in yet more scientific or technological advances, nor in individual survivalism, but in radically changing our values and the structure of our society to fit sustainably into the planet’s ecosystems.
+ENM is in the vanguard of this change, and I'm pleased to have worked for the organization for a few years now, first as a volunteer, and now as part-time paid Communication Coordinator.